 The fisheries focus of the workshop was extremely interesting, as it demonstrates a region-wide acceptance that lionfish eradication is not possible.
 It also means conducting stock assessments, market studies, developing national exploitation strategies and ensuring socioeconomic viability – essential steps to making this fishery real, not just a conservationist’s dream.

 After the workshop, I had the opportunity to explore the city, and found myself falling in love with this country filled with salsa music, delicious coffee, and a very present history.
-On my last day, as I sat on the side of the road in Old Havana listening to a band play the Buena Vista Club’s classic song, Chan Chan, I reflected on the international misconception of Cuban politics; the openness of the government to hosting a workshop on neoliberal conservation (the technical term for the use of market forces to achieve conservation outcomes, e.g. sustainable seafood labelling, volunteer tourism, carbon credits) possibly demonstrates their changing socialist, rather than communist, approach. *Too political?
+On my last day, as I sat on the side of the road in Old Havana listening to a band play the Buena Vista Club’s classic song, Chan Chan, I reflected on the international misconception of Cuban politics; the openness of the government to hosting a workshop on the use of market-based tools for conservation outcomes (e.g. sustainable seafood labelling, volunteer tourism, carbon credits) possibly demonstrates their changing socialist, rather than communist, approach. *Too political?
 Haha, just can’t keep my opinions in after visiting such an amazing place.